desmos-labs/desmos/x/subspaces/spec/03-state.md

 # State

 ## Next Subspace ID
-The Next Subspace ID is stored on the chain as follows:
+The next subspace id is stored on the chain as follows:

 * `0x00 | -> bytes(NextSubspaceID)`